TFD

 c, d = d, c;

-d, c = test(a);This is basically a better version of unnamed anonymous structs.
-If unnamed structs work, then I imagine there shouldn't be much reason why variable groups couldn't.
+c, d = test(a);This is basically a less verbose version of unnamed structs.
+Since unnamed structs can work, I imagine there isn't a reason why variable groups couldn't, unless there's some case of ambiguous syntax somewhere.

 }